 The goal of this document is to define the REST lookup interface that Service Metadata Publishers (“SMP”) and clients must support.
 Decisions regarding physical data format and management interfaces are left to implementers of such a service.

-Service Metadata Publishers may be subject to additional constraints of agreements and governance frameworks within instances of the BUSDOX infrastructure not covered in this specification, which only addresses the technical interface of such a service.
+SMPs may be subject to additional constraints of agreements and governance frameworks within instances of the Peppol Network infrastructure not covered in this specification, which only addresses the technical interface of such a service.

 Terminology